MAY JAMES PHOTOGRAPHY

 15/6/2018

-Ramadan is the ninth month of the Islamic calendar, and is observed by Muslims worldwide as a month of fasting (Sawm) to commemorate the first revelation of the Quran to Muhammad according to Islamic belief.
-This annual observance is regarded as one of the Five Pillars of Islam.
-The month lasts 29–30 days based on the visual sightings of the crescent moon, according to numerous biographical accounts compiled in the hadiths.
+Observed as the ninth month of the Islamic lunar calendar, Ramadan commemorates the first revelation of the Quran to the Prophet Muhammad, according to Islamic belief.
+It is one of the Five Pillars of Islam and lasts 29 or 30 days, depending on the sighting of the crescent moon.

 A little rest before the prayer time.